l3p-cv/lost/docs/sphinx/source/quick_setup.rst

 ****************
 LOST provides a `quick_setup <https://github.com/l3p-cv/lost/tree/master/docker/quick_setup>`_
 script,
 that will configure LOST and instruct you how to start LOST.
+We designed this script for Linux environments, but it will also work on Windows host machines.

-It will also load some annotation pipelines and example label trees, that you can directly start testing it.
+The quick_setup will import some out-of-the-box annotation pipelines and example label trees.
 When you start LOST,
 all required docker containers will be downloaded from DockerHub and started on your machine.
-The following containers are used in different combinations by the LOST quick_setup.
+The following containers are used in different combinations by the LOST
+quick_setup:

 * **mysql** ~124 MB download (extracted 372 MB)
 * **rabbitmq** ~90 MB download (extracted 149 MB)